Apixaban: Medical uses

-In the EU, apixaban is indicated for the prevention of venous thromboembolic events (VTE) in adults who have undergone elective hip or knee replacement surgery, the prevention of stroke and systemic embolism in adults with non-valvular atrial fibrillation (NVAF) with one or more risk factors, for the treatment of deep vein thrombosis (DVT) and pulmonary embolism (PE) in adults, and for the prevention of recurrent DVT and PE in adults.
+In the EU, apixaban is indicated for the prevention of venous thromboembolic events (VTE) in adults who have undergone elective hip or knee replacement surgery, the prevention of stroke and systemic embolism in adults with non-valvular atrial fibrillation (NVAF) with one or more risk factors, for the treatment of deep vein thrombosis and pulmonary embolism in adults, and for the prevention of recurrent DVT and PE in adults.

 Atrial fibrillation

-Apixaban is recommended by the National Institute for Health and Clinical Excellence for the prevention of stroke and systemic embolism in people with non-valvular atrial fibrillation and at least one of the following risk factors: prior stroke or transient ischemic attack, age 75 years or older, diabetes mellitus, or symptomatic heart failure.
+Apixaban is recommended by the National Institute for Health and Clinical Excellence for the prevention of stroke and systemic embolism in people with atrial fibrillation and a CHA2DS2-VASc score ≥ 2.
+Apixaban may also be considered for men with a CHA2DS2-VASc of 1 after accounting for bleeding risk.

-Apixaban and other anticoagulants (dabigatran, edoxaban and rivaroxaban) appear equally effective as warfarin in preventing non-hemorrhagic stroke in people with atrial fibrillation and are associated with lower risk of intracranial bleeding.
+Apixaban and other direct oral anticoagulants (DOACs) (dabigatran, edoxaban and rivaroxaban) are at least as effective as warfarin in preventing stroke or systemic embolism in people with atrial fibrillation not caused by moderate-to-severe mitral stenosis or mechanical heart valves.
+Compared to warfarin, DOACs are associated with a significantly lower risk of intracranial hemorrhage, with apixaban demonstrating both superior efficacy and safety.

-While apixaban may be used in people with severely decreased kidney function and those on hemodialysis it has not been studied in these groups.
+While data are limited for the use of apixaban in people with severely decreased kidney function and those on hemodialysis, studies are investigating its potential as an alternative to standard therapy, vitamin K antagonists.
+However, optimal dosing in these populations is yet to be determined.